JKatsenelinboigen/SpotifyTwitterBot/README.md

 Run the main method of the Scheduled Task.java file.

-The bot will tweet the top 5 songs on Spotify of that day at 12pm until the program terminates.
+The bot will tweet the top 5 songs of that day on Spotify at 12pm every day.